 Great Park Description

 The former Marine Corps Air Station El Toro is being transformed into the Orange County Great Park.
 Located in the geographic center of Orange County, the Great Park is easily accessible to millions of Southern California residents via freeway or railway.
 A project area spanning approximately 1,300 acres, with more than 200 acres developed and 713 acres in planning and design and fully funded, the Great Park embraces recreation, competitive sports and parkland; the environment; preserves Orange County’s agricultural heritage; and honors the military history of the former air base.
 Upon completion, the Orange County Great Park will join America’s inventory of national treasures and set a new standard for great metropolitan parks around the world.
 Amenities already include: the Great Park Balloon, the Carousel, the Great Park Visitors Center, Kids Rock play area, Walkable Historical Timeline, Historic Hangar 244, Palm Court, Farm + Food Lab, and existing sports fields.
+The recently opened 53-acre Sports Complex includes all-new amenities for tennis, volleyball and soccer, and a playground.

 Also, learn more about: